Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

-A more dramatic kind of perturbation one can induce is when in an rf trap one increases the density of a crystal by appropriate increase of the stability parameter $q$~\cite{Hornekaer:2001} to the point, where the plasma frequency of the crystals becomes close to the half that of the rf drive frequency.
-At this instance, the general rf field heating~\cite{Bluemel:1989} of the crystal will increase very rapidly due to parametric resonance and in many instances lead to a fast de-crystallization.
-However, under appropriately laser cooling conditions, dynamical stable crystal structures with ions locked into seemingly rotating discs can be formed~\cite{Kjaergaard:2003}(See Fig.~\ref{fig:parametric instability}).
-Though a full understanding of these types of crystals is still not available, there seems to be no doubt that the stability of these structures are based on a detailed balance between the laser cooling rate and the parametric heating rate.
-The latter will change significantly when the crystal density, and hence the plasma frequency, lowers due to the rotation, effectively bringing the crystal out of parametric resonance.
+In rf traps, a more dramatic kind of perturbation can be induced when the density of a crystal is increased to the point, where the plasma frequency of the crystal $\omega_p$ becomes close to the half that of the rf drive frequency, $\Omega_{\rm rf}$, namely, when $\omega_p\sim \Omega_{\rm rf}/2$.
+In such situations, the parametric resonances lead to heating of the crystal~\cite{Bluemel:1989}, and in many instances even to melting.
+However, if the crystal is set into rotation, its density and hence its plasma frequency will be lowered, and the crystal will eventually get out of parametric resonance with the rf frequency.
+By appropriate laser cooling and laser torque conditions, one can stabilize structures where the ions form rotating discs~\cite{Kjaergaard:2003}, see Fig.~\ref{fig:parametric instability}.
+A full understanding of these types of dynamics is still not available.
+Nevertheless these configurations seem to satisfy a detailed balance condition between the laser-cooling and the rf heating processes.

-As mentioned in Sec.~\ref{Sec:ground state config}, the number of metastable configurations within a given energy interval increases typically exponentially with the number of ions in a Coulomb crystal.
+As mentioned in Sec.~\ref{Sec:ground state config}, the number of ordered metastable configurations within a given energy interval typically increases exponentially with the number of ions in a Coulomb crystal.
 Hence, in experiments where the ions are cooled to finite temperatures, one will expect to observe thermally excited metastable configurations.
-Fig.~\ref{fig:Metastable crystals} shows four images recorded seconds apart of the same cold ion ensemble of approximately 2700 ions stored in an rf trap.
-In this relatively small ensemble, the ion crystal configuration is quickly changing between different 3D periodic lattices, which are excited metastable configurations.
-We note that Coulomb crystals as small as $\sim$1000 ions have been observed to possess a central, metastable bcc core~\cite{Mortensen:2006}.
-In Penning traps, the stable fcc lattices observed in ion crystals with greater than 50000 ions~\cite{Tan:1995,Itano:1998}, which was discussed in the previous section, is also an example of a metastable configuration.
+Figure~\ref{fig:Metastable crystals} shows four images of the same cold ion ensemble of approximately 2700 ions stored in a linear rf trap.
+The images were recorded seconds apart, showing various 3D periodic lattices structures.
+These are all excited metastable configurations, e.g., they correspond to energies higher than the ground state energy.
+We note that Coulomb crystals as small as $\sim$1000 ions have been observed to possess a central, metastable bcc ordered core~\cite{Mortensen:2006}.
+In Penning traps, examples of metastable structures are the fcc lattices observed in ion crystals with more than 50000 ions~\cite{Tan:1995,Itano:1998}, see the previous section.